Updated last 18.06.2025

 What are some of the main specific features in the accounting of capital expenses?

-Unlike operating expenses capital expenses are not recognised all at once in a specific accounting period.
+Unlike operating expenses, the capital expenses are not recognised all at once in a specific accounting period.
 Once the capital expense is recorded in the balance sheet (as a new asset or an improvement of an existing asset), it is amortised over time so as to allocate the asset’s value over its useful life.
-In other words every year a portion of the non—current asset is expensed.
-Such “expensing“ is reported by means of the accounting depreciation / amortisation expense, which is determined based on the depreciation / amortisation rate chosen by the company.
+In other words, every year a portion of the non—current asset is spent.
+Such “spending“ is reported by means of the accounting depreciation/ amortisation expense, which is determined based on the depreciation/ amortisation rate chosen by the company.

 What are some of the main specific features in the accounting of the depreciation / amortisation?